under-Peter/OMEinsum.jl/docs/src/implementation.md

 ## Identity
-To test whether a specification `ixs,iy` is the identity, it is checked whether `ixs` is made up of _one_ tuple of index-labels that is equal to `iy` _and_ that all index-labels in `iy` are unique - the latter to distuingish identity from e.g. projection to the diagonal like `ein"ii -> ii"`.
+To test whether a specification `ixs,iy` is the identity, it is checked whether `ixs` is made up of _one_ tuple of index-labels that is equal to `iy` _and_ that all index-labels in `iy` are unique - the latter to distinguish identity from e.g. projection to the diagonal like `ein"ii -> ii"`.

 The identity operation simply returns the first (and only) tensor argument to `einsum`.